terry-yoon1205/pathfinder-py/README.md

 - If-else conditions.
 - While loops.
 - For loops with `range()`.
-- Calls to user-defined functions which return nothing or a numerical value (as specified above).
+- Calls to user-defined functions which return a numerical value (as specified above).
 Calls to any other function will be ignored.

 Simple example of a valid input program:
 ```python